HarryBarz/Game-Stake/DEPLOYMENT.md

 - ✅ Add all changes
 - ✅ Commit with your message
 - ✅ Push to GitHub
-- ✅ Trigger Vercel auto-deploy
+- ✅ Vercel auto-builds and deploys

 ### Option 2: Manual Git Commands